 3. Test in real time

 In our example, we are programming the Arduino to write to the LCD screen in real time.
 Because the Arduino is actually hosted in our data center, you are directly accessing the physical board that is programming the simulated LCD.
-The data being sent from bare-metal to simulation here has a resolution of near of 100ns per pin, and we are making this faster every day!
+In the earlier LCD example, data being sent from bare-metal to simulation has a resolution of near of 100ns per pin, and we are making this faster every day!

 The example circuit shown is just a very simple use case of our platform as part of our private beta (join the waitlist here).
 We built the Sahara Cloud infrastructure with the vision to become the “AWS for Hardware” – flexible and powerful enough to support a variety of chipsets and applications.